UK parliamentary speaker warns prime minister to follow law

-LONDON — The speaker of Britain’s lower house of parliament has made it abundantly clear he is not going quietly into retirement.
+LONDON — The speaker of Britain’s lower house of parliament has made it abundantly clear he is not going quietly into retirement at the end of October.

 House of Commons Speaker John Bercow used a speech Thursday night to warn Prime Minister Boris Johnson to expect Parliament to take aggressive action to make sure its legislation designed to block a “no-deal” Brexit is respected.